Family Media Migration 2019

 I started going through the photos, with a lot of delays for reminiscing whilst checking them out instead of just looking at metadata.
 Most of the work was simple and easy - moving photos from wherever they were, to the correct creation date folder.
 Some photos needed a little EXIF work, such as for where the date was wrong or corrupted, losslessly rotating images which were the wrong orientation which was more common on older images, and adding some comments.

-I think you could script some of this too, but for me it was a chance to look at some memories and cull a bunch of near-identical images and clean things out.
+You could script some of this too - it would likely have been quicker to get a script to dump files by EXIF data into folders and then review, but I wasn’t in a hurry and for me it was a chance to look at some memories and cull a bunch of near-identical images and clean things out.

 Getting to Normal